Preschool Sorting Activity Using Recycled Denim Pockets

 This post contains affiliate links.
 See our full disclosure.

-This project is a great way to recycle that item of clothing, while creating a fun activity for your preschooler.
+As teachers and parents, we appreciate finding ways to recycle materials to provide opportunities for learning through play.
+This project is a great way to recycle an item of clothing, while creating a fun activity for your preschooler.

-Simply remove the pockets from denim jeans and you've got a homemade sorting game.
+Simply remove the pockets from a pair of jeans and attach them to a fabric backing.

 This DIY project is a fun way to start a conversation around recycling with your kids.